Skip to main content

 How to add parameters

-To add parameters to a promotion, follow these steps:
+To add parameters to a promotion with the workflow editor, follow these steps:

 1. Select the promotion to which you want to add parameters